Layers of cheese, Italian sausage marinara and garlic naan make for a delicious twist on traditional lasagna, which I like to call la-naan-a!

-Start by slicing the eggplant and placing on a large foil lined baking sheet.
+Slice the eggplant and place on a large foil lined baking sheet.
 Next, drizzle with 2 tbsp olive oil and 1 tsp salt and pepper.

-Next, cover the eggplant with foil and roast in the oven at 475° for 25 minutes.
+Next, cover the eggplant with foil and roast in the oven at 475°F for 25 minutes.